2014 Special Guests

-Berklee’s 20th Anniversary Encore Gala will feature master of ceremonies Jamie Lee Curtis, George Clinton and Parliament-Funkadelic, and Fred Wesley, best known for his work with James Brown.
-Rising bluegrass sensation Sierra Hull '11 and Grammy-winning American zydeco musician Terrance Simien will also perform.
+Berklee’s 20th Anniversary Encore Gala featured master of ceremonies Jamie Lee Curtis, George Clinton and Parliament-Funkadelic, and Fred Wesley, best known for his work with James Brown.
+Rising bluegrass sensation Sierra Hull '11, Tower of Power lead singer Ray Greene'96, and Grammy-winning American zydeco musician Terrance Simien also performed.

 Jamie Lee Curtis, Master of Ceremonies

 Acclaimed actress and best-selling children’s author Jamie Lee Curtis has appeared in many popular films, including A Fish Called Wanda, Freaky Friday, True Lies, Halloween, and Trading Places, among many others.
 After beginning her career as “the scream queen,” starring in several popular horror movies, Curtis went on to find screen success in several genres, drawing a half-dozen Golden Globe nominations and winning two for her work on True Lies and the TV series Anything But Love.

 Curtis has written many children’s books that have populated the New York Times bestseller list, including My Brave Year of Firsts, Big Words for Little People, and Today I Feel Silly and Other Moods That Make My Day.
 Curtis appears in advertisements and is a blogger for the Huffington Post.
 She is married to actor, screenwriter, director, and Berklee trustee Christopher Guest.